Setup Honeycomb

 import { AppRouter, useProtectedDataQueries, useIsBootstrapping } from "@squide/firefly";

-import { setGlobalSpanAttributes } from "@workleap/honeycomb";
+import { useHoneycombInstrumentationClient } from "@workleap/telemetry/react";

 import { useEffect } from "react";